 The Windows smart card framework uses a smart card minidriver together with the Windows Smart Card Base CSP to enable the use of a smart card for authentication, logon and signing.
-However Windows does not have a specific client application to easily trouble shoot when a smart card is not working.
-This blog reviews how you can check that a minidriver smart card is working correctly.
+However, Windows does not have a specific client application to easily troubleshoot when a smart card is not functioning as expected.
+This article reviews some ways to check that a minidriver smart card is set up and working correctly.

-There are two aspects to checking that a Minidriver is working for a specific smart card.
-The first is to check that it recognized as a genuine smart card driver by windows Plug and Play (PnP).
+There are two aspects to checking that a minidriver is working for a specific smart card.
+The first is to check that it is recognized as a genuine smart card driver by Windows Plug and Play (PnP).
 The second is that the driver can be found by the cryptographic subsystem.
-This post focuses on PnP and applies to Windows 7, 8 and Windows server 2008 Sp2 and later OS versions.
+This post focuses on first aspect, the PnP, and applies to Windows 7, 8 and Windows server 2008 and later OS versions.

 When you insert a smart card into a Windows machine, the Plug and Play process is initiated.
 Windows tries to identify the smart card through a multi step process.
-To check if PnP has correctly installed the driver open the Device Manager ( just type “Device Manager” into Windows search, or click Device Manager on the property pane of the Computer).
+To check if PnP has correctly installed the driver, open the Device Manager (type “Device Manager” into Windows search, or click Device Manager on the property pane of the Computer).
 If the smart card is correctly installed it will look like this:

 If it is not recognized it is will look like this:

-What do you do now?
-There are any number of reasons a minidriver is not installed for a particular smart card.
+If it is not recognized, there are a number of reasons the minidriver may not be installed for the particular smart card.
 Check the following:

-- Check if the mini driver is supported for your card.
+- Be certain the minidriver is supported for the card.
 Many older smart cards don’t use the Windows smart card framework, and instead use a smart card middle-ware application.

-- Many smart card drivers are not downloadable by Plug & Play.
-You may have to install the minidriver manually.
-If you have this problem with a Taglio smart card, such as the C2 Series card, just download the Minidriver installer application, and this will pre install the drivers for you.
-The installer can be download from the Taglio Download Page.
+- Many smart card minidrivers are not downloadable by Plug & Play and instead have to be installed manually.
+If you have this problem with a Taglio smart card, such as the C2 Series card, download and run the Minidriver installer application, and it will pre-install the drivers.
+The installer application can be downloaded from the Taglio Download Page.

-- PnP may simply be turned off.
-If your computer is managed (provided to you by your employer) this is quite likely.
+- PnP may be disabled.
+If your computer is managed (e.g. provided by an employer) this is quite likely.

 It should be pointed out that it is not strictly required for the smart card to be recognized in the device manager for the smart card to actually work.
-Though it is unusual, it is quite possible.
-That is because the crypto subsystem does not require a PnP installation work.
-You can install the driver and set the registry files manually if you want.
+Though that would be unusual, it is possible because the crypto subsystem does not require a PnP installation work.
+The minidriver can be placed into the correct folders and the registry files set up manually.